 Bullying may take place in school, in the family home, or in a church group.
-A child may indicate by signs or behaviour that he or she is being bullied.
-Adults should be aware of these possible signs and that they should investigate if a child:
+A person may indicate by signs or behaviour that he or she is being bullied.
+Everyone should be aware of these possible signs:

-- is frightened of walking to or from the group; doesn't want to go on the private/ public bus; begs to be driven - changes their usual routine - is unwilling to go to groups; begins to withdraw - becomes withdrawn anxious, or lacking in confidence; starts stammering attempts or threatens suicide or runs away
+- A person is frightened of walking to or from the group. - Doesn't want to go on the school / public bus. - begs to be driven to school. - is unwilling to go to school (school phobic); begins to truant. - becomes withdrawn, anxious, or lacking in confidence. - starts stammering. - attempts or threatens suicide or runs away. - cries themselves to sleep at night or has nightmares.

-- cries themselves to sleep at night or has nightmares; feels ill in the morning begins to do poorly in school work - has possessions which are damaged or "go missing" - asks for money or starts stealing money (often to pay bully); has dinner or other monies continually "lost"; comes home starving (money / lunch has been stolen) has unexplained cuts or bruises - becomes aggressive, disruptive or unreasonable; is bullying other children or siblings stops eating - is frightened to say what's wrong - gives improbable excuses for any of the above - is afraid to use the internet or mobile; is nervous & jumpy when a message is received
+- feels ill in the morning.

+- begins to do poorly in school work.

+- Has possessions which are damaged or "go missing".

+- asks for money or starts stealing money (to pay bully); has dinner or other monies continually "lost"; comes home starving (money / lunch has been stolen).

+- · has unexplained cuts or bruises.

+- becomes aggressive, disruptive or unreasonable.

+- is bullying other children or siblings.

+- stops eating.

+- is frightened to say what's wrong.

+- gives improbable excuses for any of the above

+- is afraid to use the internet or mobile; is nervous & jumpy when a message is received.

-These signs and behaviours could indicate other problems, but bullying should be considered a possibility and should be investigated
+These signs and behaviours could indicate other problems, but bullying should be considered and should be investigated.